 At inception of the VIP membership benefit period, the Company allocates the VIP membership fee to each of the two material rights using a relative standalone selling price basis.
 Generally, standalone selling prices are determined based on the observable price of the good or service when sold separately to non-VIP customers and the estimated number of shipments and free products per benefit period.
 The Company also considers the likelihood of redemption when determining the standalone selling price for free products and then recognizes these allocated amounts upon the shipment of a qualifying customer order.
-To date, customers buying patterns closely approximate a ratable revenue attribution method over the customers VIP Membership period.
+To date, customers buying patterns closely approximate a ratable revenue attribution method over the customers VIP membership period.
+Due to these factors, the Company typically recognizes VIP membership revenue ratably over the VIP membership period.

 The Company deducts discounts, sales tax, customer service credits and estimated refunds to arrive at net revenue.
 Sales tax collected from customers is not considered revenue and is included in accrued liabilities until remitted to the taxing authorities.
 The Company has made the policy election to account for shipping and handling as activities to fulfill the promise to transfer the good.
 Shipping, handling and packaging expenses are recognized upon shipment and classified within selling, general and administrative expenses.
 Discounts are recorded as a reduction to revenue when revenue is recognized.
 The Company records a refund reserve based on historical refund patterns.
-As of March 31, 2024 and December 31, 2023 the refund reserve, which is included in accrued liabilities in the condensed consolidated balance sheets was not material.
+As of September 30, 2024 and December 31, 2023, the refund reserve, which is included in accrued liabilities in the condensed consolidated balance sheets, was not material.